SS Champollion

 SS Champollion was a French ocean liner built during the 1920s for the Marseille, France-Alexandria, Egypt, route.
 During the Second World War it served as a troop ship before resuming commercial service in 1947.
 On December 22, 1952, Champollion ran aground off Beirut due to a navigation error in heavy seas and broke up.
 15 people were killed.

 History

 Construction

-SS Champollion was ordered, with the Mariette Pacha, for the Egypt-Syria fast route by the Contractual Services of the Messageries Maritimes from the Provencal company of naval constructions in La Ciotat.
-The ship was launched on March 16, 1924, in the presence of Luynes d'Auteroche, great-grand-nephew of Jean-François Champollion and President Georges Philippar.
+SS Champollion was ordered, with the Mariette Pacha, for the Egypt-Syria fast route by the Contractual Services of the Messageries Maritimes from the Provençal company of naval constructions in La Ciotat.
+The ship was launched on March 16, 1924, in the presence of Luynes d'Auteroche, great-grandnephew of Jean-François Champollion and President Georges Philippar.

 Career

 Early career

 The ship had a capacity of 949 passengers.
 188 in first class, 135 in second class, 128 in third class, and 760 in the tween deck.
 The luxurious decoration of this boat refers to Egypt and to Jean-François Champollion, very popular decorations after the discovery of Tutankhamun's tomb in 1922.
 Among the artists who participated in its decoration: the painter Mathurin Méheut.
 Her sister ship the Mariette Pasha, named in tribute to the Egyptologist Auguste Mariette-bey, benefited from a similar decoration, but much less beautiful and less luxurious.
 They are both assigned to the Egypt-Syria rapid line (Alexandria, Port Said, Beirut).
 The Mariette Pasha was never modified and was scuttled on August 21, 1944, cut in two by explosives in the port of Marseille.